 - Share our campaign posts on Facebook, Twitter and other online media.

-- Report racist incidents to www.iReport.ie – these help show the need for hate crime legislation.
+- Report racist incidents to www.iReport.ie – this to evidence the need for hate crime legislation.

 Where you work, live or study

-- Endorse Love Not Hate campaign.
-Click here to find out how to do that and see the official list of Endorsers to date.
+- Endorse Love Not Hate campaign as an organisation.
+Click here to find out how to do that and see the official list of all endorsers to date.

 If you would like to organise a local #LoveNotHate campaign event you can order brochures and badges from our office by emailing email@example.com